Canon 10D vs Sigma fp

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The fp indeed provides for movie recording, while the 10D does not.
 The highest resolution format that the fp can use is 4K/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 10D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the fp relies on live view and the rear LCD for framing.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The following table reports on some other key feature differences and similarities of the Canon 10D, the Sigma fp, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 10D has one, while the fp does not.
 While the built-in flash of the 10D is not very powerful, it can at times be useful as a fill-in light.